AlbertoPerezMartin/Challenges/README.md

 To run the TC you just have to open the class with the name representing the TC you wish to evaluate and then run that class.
 All those classes have a main method so it should be enough with those steps.

 I was planning on using JUnit for the TC but I thought it was better to keep it simple to show the programming and front end basics on the code.

+## Regarding the gitignore.
+The project doesn't have a gitignore because I wanted to show the example of the reports that I integrated

 ### Report
 All TC's will fill a report using Extent Reports when executed that can be found on the "src/test/resources/reports" folder with the name "SparksReport.html".